rendner/py-plugin-dataframe-viewer/docs/PANDAS_VALIDATING_STYLE_FUNCTIONS.md

 The plugin provides an automatic validation for pandas `DataFrames` by using a similar algorithm as described above.

 Whenever a chunk is fetched from a `DataFrame`, the plugin can validate that the used style functions return a stable styling for different sizes of chunks.
-A short video to demo the feature, taken from an earlier PoC, can be found here: [Validation Demo](https://twitter.com/rendner/status/1530298351698296833?s=20&t=6wXXchcZvLfHJK5ZndpNFA)

 ### Things To Keep In Mind: